 Plan 2 loans: What happens if I have more than one job?

-If you have more than one employment and work for different employers, your plan 2 student loan deductions are calculated separately on each one.
-Again, this follows a similar principle to NICs, which are usually calculated on a job-by-job basis.
+If you have more than one employment and work for different employers, your Plan 2 student loan deductions are calculated separately on each one.
+Again, this follows a similar principle to National Insurance contributions (NIC), which are usually calculated on a job-by-job basis.

 Example – Emily

-Emily has a plan 2 income-based student loan.
-When she graduated, she could not find a full-time job so took on part-time work with Company A, earning £20,500 a year.
+Emily has a Plan 2 income-based student loan.
+When she graduated, she could not find a full-time job so took on part-time work with Company A, earning £21,500 a year.
 As she is not earning above the threshold, she does not have to make loan repayments.

-However, if Emily were required by HMRC to fill in a tax return, both employments would be combined in the overall student loan repayment calculation and she would then have to make repayments based upon her total earnings of £25,500.
-There is more on self assessment later.
+However, if Emily were required by HM Revenue & Customs (HMRC) to fill in a tax return, both employments would be combined in the overall student loan repayment calculation and she would then have to make repayments based upon her total earnings of £27,500.
+There is more on Self Assessment later in this section.